 The butterfly example given above is traditionally discussed in terms of substance and form.
 When a caterpillar changes into a butterfly, there is continuity of identity of the substance (the physical, the concrete, the material) but in a different form (the abstract).
 Such a change is called a metamorphosis, from Greek words meaning “later form”.
 But not all cases of “changing into” can be seen in those terms.
 Here are two very different examples.

 You see a chess player moving a pawn forwards from the square a7 towards the square a8.
 You glance away momentarily, and when you look again, you see the player releasing a knight on a8.
 What has happened?
 The chessman has changed as to its size, its shape and its powers?
 No: that suggests too strongly a continuity of identity.
 The pawn has been replaced by, or exchanged for, a knight?
 Well, in physical terms that’s what has happened, but that’s not the way a chess player thinks of it.
 It suggests too strongly a discontinuity of identity.
-The pawn has become a knight, or has changed into a knight, or has been promoted into a knight?
+The pawn has become a knight, or has changed into a knight, or has been promoted to a knight?
 Yes.
 These express the right balance between the continuity of identity of a single chessman (the pawn’s future is as a knight, and the knight’s history was as a pawn) and discontinuity of identity (different bit of wood, different kind of chessman).

 That example is not like the butterfly example, with continuity of identity of the physical substance in a different abstract form.
 Largely it is the other way round.
 There continues to be a chessman of the same colour on the same square, but there is replacement of the physical piece of wood.

-Consider the sentence, “The happy child that I remember has become a bored, disillusioned office worker.”
-The phrases “the happy child that I remember” and “a bored, disillusioned office worker” are noun phrases, and in natural language a noun phrase characteristically refers to some entity.
-What sort of entities, if any, do these noun phrases refer to in this case?
+The phrases “the shy child that I remember” and “the confident man that we see now” have the form of referential noun phrases, and such a noun phrase characteristically refers to some entity.
+What entities, if any, do these noun phrases refer to in this case?

-If your ontology does not admit of object‐phases, it need not trouble you that the noun phrase “the happy child that I remember” is referential in form.
-Natural language contains many examples of noun phrases (and proper names, which have the syntactic status of noun phrases) that are referential in form but not referential in meaning.
-If I say “John F Kennedy was assassinated”, it is my position that the proper name “John F Kennedy” refers to an entity that was assassinated.
-But if I say “Santa Claus does not exist”, it is not my position that the proper name “Santa Claus” refers to an entity that does not exist.
+If your ontology does not admit of object stages, then you have to say that, in Sentence A, the noun phrases “the shy child that I remember” and “the confident man that we see now” do not refer to any entities.
+But that need not trouble you.
+Natural language abounds in noun phrases (and proper names, which have the syntactic status of noun phrases) that are referential in form but not referential in meaning.
+If I say “Abraham Lincoln was assassinated”, it is my position that the proper name Abraham Lincoln refers to an entity that was assassinated.
+But if I say “Santa Claus does not exist”, it is not my position that the proper name Santa Claus refers to an entity that does not exist.
 To predicate of an entity that it does not exist would be absurd.
 Language models the world, but the modelling may be complex.

 A case study